BDehapiot/ETH-ScopeM_Bianco/README.md

 # ETH-ScopeM_Bianco
-Measurement of nuclear fluo. int. of GFP-tagged proteins in S.cerevisiae
+Measurement of nuclear fluo. int. of GFP-tagged proteins in *S. cerevisiae*

 ## Installation
 1 - Download this GitHub repository